jmuldvp/100-days-of-code/r1-log.md

 - > Lazy loading contrasts with another pattern, which would calculate @schema when the model object is initialized.
 This pattern is called [eager loading](https://stackoverflow.com/questions/1299374/what-is-eager-loading/1299381#1299381).
 - Learned about `super` and inheritance.

-Questions for my mentor:
+Questions for Rick:
 1. Why would you write something that was going to return a schema instead of data?
 2. Why would you use a heredoc.
-Statement under picture of Terminator.
+Statement under picture of Terminator gif.
 3. What does this mean?
 > convert_keys takes an options hash and converts all the keys to string keys.
 This allows us to use either strings or symbols as hash keys.
 No matter which kind of keys are used, they're converted to string keys.
 This approach is similar to Rails'  HashWithIndifferentAccess.

-5. Why is the heredoc structured like this...
+4. Why is the heredoc structured like this...
 ```
 connection.execute(<<-SQL)[0][0]
   SELECT COUNT(*) FROM #{table}